soundwrightpro/FRUITY-NILA/README.md

 * four-directional push encorder - up, down, left, right and push for enter/accept

 ## Known Issues
-* leds don't change on play, record, stop, and loop as expected - working on it in upcomming version
+* leds don't change on play, record, stop, and loop as expected - working on it in upcoming version
 * eight knobs currently can only be assigned by user -  working on volume and pan features in upcoming version
 * OLED doesn't change status at all - working on it in upcomming version